stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ## Why Build Web Components With React?
 Why not just _use React_?

-In a Web Component, you're not limited in the technology you use, so any approach should be feasible, but if you're using a technology like React already, why not simply ship shared React components for different pieces of functionality?
+In a Web Component, you're not limited in the technology you use, so any approach should be feasible, but if you're already using a technology like React, why not simply ship shared React components for different pieces of functionality?

-There are at a few answers to this question:
+There are a few answers to this question:

 1. Shared components within the React system depend on a common set of React functionality.
 If you're building a component, and you want to use a newer feature, but the global version of React in your system does not support this feature, then you simply can't use it.
 A Web Component has no need to have a top-down version of React dictating the features it can use.
 The Web Component can use the version it needs.